 Install a Group with Default Packages

-sudo dnf group install "<group-name>"
+sudo dnf group install <group-id>

-sudo dnf group install "Development Tools"
+sudo dnf group install development-tools

 Include Optional Packages

-sudo dnf group install "<group-name>" --with-optional
+sudo dnf group install <group-id> --with-optional

 For the Development Tools group, this adds specialized tools like buildbot, darcs, and the git-annex extension:

-sudo dnf group install "Development Tools" --with-optional
+sudo dnf group install development-tools --with-optional

 Optional packages extend the group’s functionality with tools that may not be essential for every user but can enhance your workflow.
 Check the group info output before installing to understand what optional packages provide.